-- Harvest Protocol– The majority of Latham® soybeans are brought to our Alexander, Iowa, plant upon harvest.
+- Harvest Protocol – The majority of Latham seed beans are brought to our plant upon harvest.
 These soybeans are kept under the watchful eye of Latham Production Plant Manager Greg Jaacks and his well-trained team.
 The Production Team uses a hand probe to take samples of every load of soybeans that crosses our scale.
-Each soybean variety is then stored in a separate bin; each bin is monitored daily to ensure the seed does not go out of condition before it’s bagged or boxed.
+Each soybean variety is then stored in a separate bin; each bin is monitored daily to ensure the seed does not go out of condition before it is bagged or boxed.
 Some varieties are not grown near our Alexander plant, so we work with trusted family-owned seed conditioning partners that have a reputation for providing top quality.

 - Careful Conditioning – Throughout the process of taking the seed from the bin and placing it into bags or boxes, Latham’s Production Team carefully handles the seed each step of the way.
 Air screens and scalper screens remove sticks and pods.
 Sifter screens remove splits and small soybeans.
 Fans remove dust and dirt.
 Additional separator equipment ensures even shape, form and density.
 The results of this intensive process can be observed in each and every finished unit of Latham brand soybeans.

 - Quality Over Quantity – Throughout the process, quality is top priority as opposed to the speed of conditioning and bagging.
 Our production process slows when winter temperatures fall below 10 degrees and will halt completely when temps hit zero; other companies continue to condition seed although it can severely affect seed integrity and germination.

 Producing the highest quality seed for farmers is the legacy we are proud to continue as the third generation of Latham family members to own and operate Latham Seeds.
 In fact, we take quality so seriously that President John Latham and General Manager Ryan Schon joined members of our production team this week as they pulled rogue plants by hand from a nearby production field.